 “In a loud voice she [Elizabeth] exclaimed: ‘Blessed are you among women, and blessed is the child you will bear!’”

-Elizabeth herself was no stranger to a miracle pregnancy.
-She had been past her childbearing years when angel Gabriel announced that she would have a son; but her husband Zachariah doubted the messenger and so His ability to speak was taken away from him for an undisclosed time period.
+Elizabeth was no stranger to a miracle pregnancy herself.
+She had been past her childbearing years when angel Gabriel announced that she would have a son; unfortunately her husband Zachariah doubted the messenger; as a result he was temporarily muted by the angel.
+His ability to speak was taken away from him for an undisclosed time period.

 Actually, Zachariah’s forced silence may have been a blessing for Mary.
 If he had trouble believing Angel Gabriel, he could have raised some serious doubts about her mysterious pregnancy.
-Had he been able to talk, I imagine Mary’s visit could have gone very differently.
+Had he been able to talk, I imagine Mary’s visit could have turned out differently.
 Instead, Zachariah had to take the back seat in the family for a while.
-A silent witness of incredible things happening before his eyes, the words of Psalm 46 may have gone through his head (Psalm 46:10):
+A silent witness of incredible things happening before his eyes, the words of Psalm 46 may have gone through his head [Psalm 46:10]:

 “Be still, and know that I am God;